Monday, December 3, 2018

 7:30 am - 8:00 am Breakfast

-8:05 am - 8:35 am GE's "Brilliant Learning" ProgramSam Olstein - Global Director of Innovation GE
+8:05 am - 8:35 am GE's "Brilliant Learning" ProgramSam Olstein - Global Director of Learning Innovation, GE

-Come and explore GE’s “brilliant learning” program designed to train workers for jobs of the future.
-The program includes “massive open online courses” in several languages, workshops, “immersion boot camps” and other training designed to help employees get ready for the arrival in the areas of big data, robotics, digital, lean manufacturing and other advanced technologies.
+Come and explore GE’s “brilliant learning” platform designed to deliver leadership and skill development tools for the workforce.
+The portal includes “massive open online courses” in several languages, workshops, podcasts, and other training designed to help employees get ready for the arrival of big data, robotics, digital, lean manufacturing and other advanced technologies.

 There is an intense changing nature of organizational competencies.
 The so called “table stake” skills don’t seem to matter that much anymore.
 This session will look at several emerging employee skills, including, cyber, data science and operational risk, and how companies can prepare for this shift.